 - enlarged and infected tonsils and adenoids

 Breathing Retraining will turn kids and adults from MOUTH BREATHERS into NASAL BREATHERS – day or night, awake or asleep.
 Breathing Retraining will correct this even if the person has blocked nose.

-Chronic mouth breathing has long been seen as a concern by dentists and orthodontists.
-Dentistry will be so much harder, slower and more expensive for mouth breathers and will relapse.
+Chronic mouth breathing has long been seen as a concern by the dental profession.
+Dentistry will be so much harder, slower, will likely relapse and will be more expensive for mouth breathers.

-BEWARE – if you go to ENT or Allergy Specialist or Sleep Specialist or even some Dentists they often want to opperate – remove tonsils, adenoids, allergy injections, nasal sprays.
+BEWARE – ENT or Allergy Specialists, Sleep Specialists or even some Dentists often recommend surgery – to remove tonsils, adenoids, straighten the deviated septum or use a “course” of allergy injections, nasal sprays.

-Almost all mainstream medical treatment do not understand that it is the (minute) volume of breathing that actually causes the nose conjestion, the tonsils and adenoids are supposed to catch the impurities if they are not filtered by nasal breathing.
+Almost all mainstream medical treatments do not understand that it is the (minute) volume of breathing that actually causes the nose congestion, the tonsils and adenoids are supposed to catch the impurities if they are not filtered by nasal breathing.